RobHolme/HL7-Powershell-Module/readme.md

 3. Open a powershell console, the module will be imported when the console opens and the CmdLets available to use.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.

 ## Build from source
-The solution will build versions for .Net Standard 2.0 (Microsoft Powershell 6+) and .Net Framework 4.5 (Windows Powershell 5.1).
+The solution will build versions for .Net Standard 2.0 (Microsoft Powershell 6+) and .Net Framework 4.52 (Windows Powershell 5.1).
 The powershell module will load the relevant dll based on the Powershell environment it is run from.
+If you only wish to target .Net standard or .Net Framework alone, the .csproj file will need to be edited accordingly to specify a single TargetFramework.
-1. Install the .Net Core 3.1 SDK.
-The build files expect v3.1.412 of the .Net Core SDK.
+1. Install the .Net Core 3.1 SDK and the .Net Framework 4.52 SDK.
+The build files expect v3.1.412 of the .Net Core SDK (and 4.52 for .Net Framework).
 If using a different version of the SDK, update the version reference in `\dotnetcore\global.json` accordingly.
 Install instructions for the SDK for each platform are available from:
 * Linux: https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x
 * Windows: https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x
 * MacOS: https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x
-2. Open a command console, navigate to the root folder of this solution (containing hl7tools.csproj).
+1. Open a command console, navigate to the root folder of this solution (containing hl7tools.csproj).
 Run the following build command:
 `dotnet build --configuration Release`
 3. The build process will copy each version of hl7tools.dll to subfolders of `module\hl7tools\lib\`.
 The contents of the `\module\hl7tools` folder will contain the Powershell Module.
 4. Move the `\module\hl7tools` folder to your Powershell Module Path (query the path from the environment variable by running `$env:PSModulePath` from a powershell console).
 Restart powershell.
 Alternatively, if you don't wish to load the module with all new powershell sessions, run `import-module .\hl7tools\hl7tools.psd1` to use the module for the current session only.